 For intrusion detection they rely on solutions such as internal firewalls, user access solutions, and authentication and whitelisting technology from McAfee.
-To detect compromised devices they use tools like firmware verification.
+To detect compromised devices they employ measures such as firmware verification.

 They keep personal and confidential information safe through capabilities such as secure print and encryption features.
 Finally, they work with compliance testing organizations and security industry leaders such as McAfee to enhance and protect devices with the latest security standards.